 (1) For the whole NC system, consider the characteristics of the drive units when the altitude is more than 1000 meters above sea level.

-(2) When the display unit is mounted on an incline, the inclination angle to place the unit should be 30 degrees or less from the vertical direction.
+(2) When the display unit is mounted on an incline, the inclination angle to place the unit should follow below.

+15-type display unit: The inclination should be 30 degrees or less from the vertical direction.